jenlcmc/jenlcmc/README.md

 - 👋 Hi, I’m @jenlcmc or Uyen Tran.
 Currently, I'm a freshman in CS and will be sophomore by fall 2021
-- 👀 I’m interested in game development and web development
+- 👀 I’m interested in game development and AI/ML
 - 🌱 I’m currently learning C++, Python, JavaScript, HTML, and CSS
 - 💞️ I’m looking to collaborate on any kind of projects, esp about c++ and python
 - 📫 How to reach me ...